DPOK: Reinforcement Learning for Fine-tuning Text-to-Image Diffusion Models: Derivations

-which treats the sum of conditional KL-divergences along the prior sub-trajectory as a scalar reward at each step.
+which treats the sum of conditional KL-divergences along the future trajectory as a scalar reward at each step.
 However, computing these sums is more inefficient than just the first term in Eq.~(\ref{partial_grad}).
-Empirically, we find that regularizing only the first term in Eq.~(\ref{partial_grad}) works well, so we adopt this approach for simplicity, which yields the KL-regularized objective in Eq.~(\ref{eq:online}).
+Empirically, we find that regularizing only the first term in Eq.~(\ref{partial_grad}) already works well, so we adopt this approach for simplicity.